-- An XDS Affinity Domain does not deliver care.
+- 1. An XDS Affinity Domain does not deliver care.
 Only the EHR-CRs belonging to an XDS Affinity Domain as Document Sources and Consumers do. - 2.
-An XDS Affinity Domain is managed by a single Document Registry Actor.

-- 3. It includes any number of Document Repository Actors (a distributed configuration is the default, however, a centralized configuration with a grouped Registry/Repository is also supported). - 4.
+An XDS Affinity Domain is managed by a single Document Registry Actor. - 4485 Note: A distributed registry approach will be considered as a future and separate Integration Profile.
+For Document Source and Document Consumer Actors, the perception of a single Document Registry Actor hides the complexity of a distributed registry. - 3.
+It includes any number of Document Repository Actors (a distributed configuration is the default, however, a centralized configuration with a grouped Registry/Repository is also supported). - 4.
 It contains an explicit list of Document Consumer and Document Repository actors that participate in document sharing.
 The addition of a Document Repository or Document Consumer Actor is an administrative task that requires involvement of authorities maintaining the Registry and Repositories.